pakoito/wargames/smalltricks/README.md

 #### Spears \[5\]

 - Spear (Melee Ability): Deal 1 damage to a unit in Range 1.
 - Counter Charge (Movement Ability): If this Unit is (???
-TODO in Range 1 of) the hexagon that is the target of a Charge by an opponent Mounted Unit, then the Mounted Unit receives the 2 damage instead.
+TODO in Range 1 of) the hexagon that is the target of a Charge by an opponent Mounted Unit, then the Mounted Unit's charge deals no damage and the Mounted Unit receives 3 damage instead.

-#### Battery Ram \[6\]
+#### Jesters \[6\]

-- Crash Through (Melee Ability): If this Unit is at the opponent's Castle and is not Engaged, you win the Game.
+- Taunt (Movement Ability): Instead of moving, this Unit can force an opponent Unit in Range 1 to move into their hexagon.

-### Alternative Unit Types [Dice Face]
+### Alternative Unit Types [Suggested Dice Face]

+You can use these units instead of the basic ones to spice things up.
+It is recommended to always keep the Archers-Mounted-Spears trifecta.

 #### Muskets \[2\]